Billions of Brood X cicadas emerging for the first time in 17 years: What to know

-Parts of the eastern United States are about to witness a remarkable spectacle: billions of cicadas tunneling out from underground for the first time in 17 years to fill outdoor spaces and share their inescapable mating calls.
+Parts of the eastern United States are about to witness a remarkable natural spectacle: billions of cicadas tunneling out from their underground homes for the first time in 17 years to fill outdoor spaces and share their inescapably loud mating calls.

 Periodical cicadas, as they're known, are different than annual cicadas.
 They spend almost their whole lives a foot or two underground, living on sap from tree roots.
-Then, in the spring of their 13th or 17th year, mature cicada nymphs emerge for a short adult stage, synchronously and in huge numbers.
+Then, in the spring of their 13th or 17th year, depending on the type, mature cicada nymphs emerge for a brief adult stage, synchronously and in huge numbers.
 Really huge numbers.

 "They may amass ... in parks, woods, neighborhoods and can seemingly be everywhere," Michigan State University entomologist Gary Parsons explained in an MSU question and answer session on the phenomenon.
 "When they are this abundant, they fly, land and crawl everywhere, including occasionally landing on humans."